Reliance, Chevron defend against U.S. criticism of oil business with Venezuela

 Repsol declined to comment.
 Rosneft and PDVSA did not immediately respond to requests for comment.

-China’s state-run CNPC suspended loadings of Venezuelan crude at PDVSA’s ports last year, but it has not resumed them after Washington pressured Chinese energy companies to halt trade with PDVSA.
+China’s state-run CNPC suspended loadings of Venezuelan crude at PDVSA’s ports last year.
+It has not resumed them after Washington pressured Chinese energy companies to halt trade with PDVSA.

-Reporting by Nidhi Verma in New Delhi, Timothy Gardner in Washington and Marianna Parraga in Mexico City; additional reporting by Isla Binnie in Madrid and Olesya Astakhova in Moscow; writing by Marianna Parraga; editing by Jonathan Oatis and Steve Orlofsky
+Reporting by Nidhi Verma in New Delhi, Timothy Gardner in Washington and Marianna Parraga in Mexico City; Additional reporting by Humeyra Pamuk in Washington, Isla Binnie in Madrid and Olesya Astakhova in Moscow; Writing by Marianna Parraga; Editing by Jonathan Oatis, Steve Orlofsky and Daniel Wallis